School of Nursing 918-631-3177

 Prior to joining TU, King practiced full-time in the Trauma Center at St. John Medical Center in Tulsa.
 He continues to hold faculty practice with the Trauma Center, including the Trauma Clinic that provides follow-up care for patients with traumatic injuries after they leave the hospital.
 In addition to board certification as an AG-ACNP, he is also certified as an Adult Acute Care Nurse Practitioner and Critical Care Registered Nurse.

-Before his nursing career, King studied comparative politics and international relations at the University of Oklahoma.
+Before his nursing career, King studied comparative politics at the University of Oklahoma.
 His areas of focus were the interaction of government and non-governmental organizations, and democratization.

 M.S.N., University of South Alabama